Updated on 18th December 2025 | 2:00 pm | #XATExamPattern2026

 |

-The XAT Pattern consists of two parts with a total of 95 Questions (expected) overall.
+The XAT exam is conducted in two parts with a total of 95 questions, based on the recent exam pattern.
 The anticipated distributions of questions are given below:

 XAT Division |